Michael-D-Santos/CSS-and-HTML-landing-page/README.md

 # Odin-landing-page
-Lading Page for The Odin Project.
+Landing Page for The Odin Project.